Learn To Cut A Buffalo Plaid SVG With Your Cutting Machine.

-This is a quick tutorial on how to cut a Buffalo Plaid SVG design with your Cricut or Silhouette cutting machine.
+I default to Cricut, because I have a Cricut Maker and I absolutely love this machine.
+Here’s how to cut a Buffalo Plaid SVG design with your Cricut or Silhouette cutting machine.

-The Buffalo Plaid Pumpkin SVG design I’m using in this tutorial has a solid orange background, with a black plaid overlay (I’ll cover other Buffalo Plaid cut files in another tutorial.)
+The Buffalo Plaid Pumpkin SVG design I’m using for this tutorial has a solid orange background, with a black plaid overlay (which you can access FREE using the form at the bottom of the page.)
+It is a layered file.
+You can see all my other (paid) Buffalo Plaid designs in the shop by clicking here.

 Buffalo Plaid Is Layered

-As I mentioned above, Buffalo Plaid is a layered design, in which the plaid pattern is overlayed on a solid background.
+As I mentioned above, Buffalo Plaid is a layered design, in which the plaid pattern is overlaid on a solid background.
 So you have two layers as shown below:

 Separate The Layers